 I married my first boyfriend when I was 19.
 After fiddling with university for a couple of years, we decided a degree wasn’t the best route for me at the time and I pursued ACBC Certification in Biblical Counselling.
 When I was 21, we joyfully (and intentionally) welcomed Levi into the world.

 In short, I am a domestic theologian.
 On an ordinary day you can find me writing, doing housework, studying, playing with my son, or doing a little bit of everything—watching a baby play on the floor while folding laundry and listening to a free seminary lecture.

 I began writing when I recognized my growing pride from the knowledge I was accumulating in my studies.
 “Knowledge makes arrogant, but love edifies,” (1 Corinthians 8:1 NASB).
-In order to love others with my knowledge and keep from becoming coneited, I write.
+In order to love others with my knowledge and keep from becoming conceited, I write.
 Like God is teaching me to do, I hope to show women to love God with both their minds and hearts—having a robust knowledge of theology and God’s Word that changes them.
 With that said, I write essays on theology, Bible study, relationships, suffering, anxiety, depression, idols of the heart, and the like, along with the occasional book review.

 I love receiving emails from readers like you!
 Always feel free to reach out to me and I will try my best to get back to you.

-As God sanctifies me through my writing, I pray he uses it to encourage you as well in this pilgrimage of faith.
+I don’t promise to have all the answers or to always get it perfectly right.
+But as God sanctifies me through my writing, I pray he uses it to encourage you as well in this pilgrimage of faith.